vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-tanzu/Install-TanzuSignedCertificate.md

 Install-TanzuSignedCertificate -jsonFile .\driDeploySpec.json -certificates .\certificates\
 ```

-This example requests and installs a signed certificate for the Tanzu Supervisor Cluster
+This example requests and installs a signed certificate for the Tanzu Supervisor Cluster.

 ## Parameters